Ukraine sailors being trained in Scotland

 - Published

-Ukrainian sailors are being trained in Scotland as part of the UK's efforts help in the war against Russia.
+Ukrainian sailors are being trained in Scotland as part of the UK's efforts to help in the war against Russia.

 The Royal Navy are helping them operate Sandown Class Minehunter vessels, ahead of the sale of two such vessels in a deal agreed last year.